Moving to Honduras

 When we asked expats and global nomads about the quality of medical care in Honduras, they replied:

 "Healthcare services in Honduras are provided by both public and private institutions.
 The public healthcare system is funded by the government and is available to all Honduran citizens.
 The quality of public healthcare varies depending on the region, but generally it is considered to be of lower quality than private healthcare.
 Foreign residents do have access to the public healthcare system, but they are not eligible for the same benefits as Honduran citizens.
 Expats in Honduras typically use private healthcare services, as they are more reliable and of higher quality.
-However, some expats may use the public healthcare system if they are unable to afford private healthcare," stated one expat who made the move to Honduras.
+However, some expats may use the public healthcare system if they are unable to afford private healthcare," wrote one expat living in Honduras.

 What are medical services in Honduras like?